ess-dmsc/kafka-to-nexus/README.md

 - `streamer` Configuration option for the Streamer
 - `stream-master` Configuration option for the StreamMaster
-- `service_id` If multiple instances listen on the same Kafka command topic, the `service_id` let's the filewriter filter the commands to interpret.
+- `service_id` If multiple instances listen on the same Kafka command topic, the `service_id` lets the filewriter filter the commands to interpret.

 ### Send command to kafka-to-nexus